Michael Romanoff: Romanoff's restaurant

 From 1941 to 1951, Romanoff's was located at 326 North Rodeo Drive.
-In February of 1951, the restaurant moved to a new location at 140 South Rodeo Drive.
+In February 1951, the restaurant moved to a new location at 140 South Rodeo Drive.

 Romanoff generally snubbed his clientele, and preferred to lunch with his dogs.

 KCET’s Hadley Meares writes of the restaurant, which used an elegant monogram consisting of a crown sitting over two capital letter 'R's back to back: "The décor was masculine and clubby with comfortable booths, the dance floor well waxed, the cigarette girls lovely, and the waiters well-trained and Jeeves-like."

 While Romanoff's featured a typical country club-style menu with items like Waldorf salad, tomatoes stuffed with crab, filet mignon, frog legs, eggs Benedict and sausages on toast, the restaurant became known for its chocolate soufflés, which were served to each guest in an individual portion.
-Although Romanoff's restaurant is also known for popularizing the "American version" of the dessert Strawberries Romanoff, it was actually created by Escoffier when he was the chef at the Carlton Hotel in London – where he had originally called it "Strawberries Americaine Style" - strawberries in Grand Marnier, blended into whipped cream and softened ice cream.
+Although Romanoff's restaurant is also known for popularizing the "American version" of the dessert Strawberries Romanoff, it was actually created by Escoffier when he was the chef at the Carlton Hotel in London – where he had originally called it "Strawberries Americaine Style" – strawberries in Grand Marnier, blended into whipped cream and softened ice cream.